Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 Take a look at the sample code: `static-methods-properties.js`.

 - Read the code and discuss it with your partner.
-- Make an assumption about what the code will output.
+- Assume what the code will output.
 - Run the code and test your assumptions.

 Challenge: